rosafilgueira/VarPy/README.md

 	1) Clone the VarPy repository in your machine
 	2) Add the VarPy repository path into the PYTHONPATH (e.g., export PYTHONPATH=/Users/rosa/VarPy)

-	3a) Execute the any of the scripts inside the directory 'python_scripts': python VarPy_Hierro_Ex1.py
+	3a) Execute any of the scripts inside the directory 'python_scripts': python VarPy_Hierro_Ex1.py

 	3b) Or execute ipython notebook to open Iceland_Tjornes.ipynb